ordina-jworks/ordina-jworks.github.io/_posts/2020-03-31-nx-sparse-checkout.md

 ## The problem

 Using a monorepo has some great advantages, including no longer having to manage npm dependencies for each individual project and the ability to easily create libraries and reuse them between applications.
-You can create libraries for example about authentication that each team in your organisation can include in their application and if an update should be needed to that library, the tooling you use can automatically build each (and only those) application that include that library.
+You can create libraries, for example about authentication, that each team in your organisation can include in their application and if an update should be needed to that library, the tooling you use can automatically build each (and only those) application that include that library.

 When talking about monorepo's within frontend development communities, Nrwl's Nx solution will certainly be mentioned.
 It allows to create a workspace in which all your applications might exist together, using one single `package.json`, no longer solely focused on Angular, but also React, simple web applications or NodeJS applications.